hudwave/lets-make-lasagne/chapter-06-beyond-inheritance/chapter-06-beyond-inheritance.md

 Inheritance has a bad reputation in the object orientated world.
 However since GameMaker is not fully object orientated and is not strongly typed, a lot of the reasons for avoiding inheritance are not strictly applicable.
 We can also manoeuvre around inheritance in other ways that do not depend on coding to an interface as you would in an object orientated language.

 One problem that you may encounter however is when inheritance cannot adequately describe your hierarchy of objects.
-This usually happens when there is some logic or feature that is only applicable to some of the child objects even though they share other common behaviour.
+This usually happens when there is some logic or feature that is only applicable to a subset of the child objects even though they share other common behaviour with all the other children.

-You either end up with some of your child objects inheriting code that they do not ever intend to use; or you have to duplicate the specific code across the other child objects that need it.
+You either end up with some of your child objects inheriting code that they do not ever intend to use; or you have to duplicate the specific code across only the child objects that need it.

 To demonstrate this lets use the classic vehicle analogy.
 We want to model a bunch of different cars using inheritance.
 Cars will have a different sprite, top speed, engine size and fuel capacity.
 Specific models of car can inherit from a parent `pCar` object.